privacyguides/privacyguides.org/blog/posts/biometrics-explained.md

 ---
 # Biometrics Explained

 Biometrics are a convenient and secure way to authenticate our devices.
 Many of us use and trust the biometrics of our devices without much thought, but are they really secure?
-With so many different types, which ones are the best?<!-- more -->
+With so many different [options](https://www.biometricsinstitute.org/what-is-biometrics/types-of-biometrics/), which ones are the best?<!-- more -->

 ## :material-fingerprint: Fingerprint